Vimmer-Yamagen/TCPVimRev/README.md

 --name / -n -> configure a name which you want to name
 --move / -m -> configure Black or White (first move is Black and passive move is White.)

+### How to start/end the game
+Ctrl-s -> start the game.
+Ctrl-c or Ctrl-q -> end the game and shutdown the server.

 ## Memo
 + And I implement AI which move randomly.
 If you rewrite client_core function in vr_ai.py, you are able to make more powerful AI.